MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/dot11wdi/nc-dot11wdi-miniport_wdi_open_adapter.md

 ## -description

+> [!IMPORTANT]
+> This topic is part of the [WDI driver model](/windows-hardware/drivers/network/wdi-miniport-driver-design-guide.md) released in Windows 10.
+The WDI driver model is in maintenance mode and will only receive high priority fixes.
+[WiFiCx](/windows-hardware/drivers/netcx/wifi-wdf-class-extension-wificx.md) is the Wi-Fi driver model released in Windows 11.
+We recommend that you use WiFiCx to take advantage of the latest  features.

 The MiniportWdiOpenAdapter handler function is used by the Microsoft component to initiate the Open Task operation on the IHV driver.

 This is a WDI miniport handler inside <a href="/windows-hardware/drivers/ddi/dot11wdi/ns-dot11wdi-_ndis_miniport_driver_wdi_characteristics">NDIS_MINIPORT_DRIVER_WDI_CHARACTERISTICS</a>.